particle-iot/docs/src/content/reference/device-os/firmware.md

 When publishing you typically set the value, but you can also get the value that was previously set.

-When subscribing to an event, you typically get the value to see what the publisher or the event has set.
+When subscribing to an event, you typically get the value to see what the publisher of the event has set.

-You don't typically sent the content type to `STRUCTURED`; when you set the data from a `Variant` this is handled automatically for you.
+You don't typically set the content type to `STRUCTURED`; when you set the data from a `Variant` this is handled automatically for you.

 #### data - from c-string - CloudEvent